 Impacts and Contributions/Outcomes

-Objective 3: The outcome of this research is to identify leguminous winter cover crops and methods for incorporation that achieve the optimal synchrony of plant-available nitrogen for a crop.
-With fertilizer prices increasing sharply and nitrogen from runoff being one of the biggest problems in streams and open waterways, one of the key goals of this study is to insure enough mineralized nitrogen is present when the plant needs it.
+The outcome of this objective is to identify leguminous winter cover crops and methods for incorporation that achieve the optimal synchrony of plant-available nitrogen for a crop.
+With fertilizer prices increasing sharply and nitrogen from runoff being one of the biggest problems in streams and open waterways, one of the key goals of this study is to insure enough mineralized nitrogen is present when the plant needs it while not leaching from the soil due to it not being taken up.
+Currently the only time-release fertilizers that can accomplish this task are extremely costly and not permissible for use by certified organic farms.
 Biologically fixed nitrogen has great potential to replace this with the only cost being seed and fuel.
-Over the two years of our study, mineralized nitrogen was most available from Austrian winter pea and hairy vetch across all termination treatments at six to ten weeks after kill.
-Disked hairy vetch contributed the greatest plant available nitrogen amongst all 16 combinations.
-Biomass contributions of cover crops ranged from 2.4 Mg ha-1 to 9.7 Mg ha-1 in balansa clover and crimson clover, respectively.
-Hairy vetch had the greatest overall average biomass nitrogen of 226.4 mg kg-1, while Austrian winter pea grew 188.71 kg ha-1 and crimson clover averaged 181.1 kg ha-1.
-We have learned that species differ in their N mineralization release rates, with hairy vetch contributing the most N at six-ten weeks after termination.

 North Carolina State University